sheesh19/full-day-html-css-workshop/README.md

 - Remember that `display: flex` goes on the parent `div` to influence all its children `elements`
 - Good resource: https://developer.mozilla.org/en-US/docs/Learn/CSS/CSS_layout/Flexbox
 - Fun game: https://flexboxfroggy.com/
-- Add in a navbar for your page.
-Remember to update the links of the navbar.
-See if you can link to another page you create.
 - Add cards to your page using `flexbox` to align everything
 - Add a footer to your page.
 This may need some custom CSS.